barlas/frontend-web-fundamentals/react.js.md

 **Synchronous DOM mutations:** It works identically to useEffect, but it fires synchronously after all DOM mutations.
 Use this to read layout from the DOM and synchronously re-render.
 Avoid its use unless necessary, as it can lead to performance issues.

 ### useRef
 **Accessing DOM Elements:** The useRef hook can be used to access DOM elements directly.
 It returns a mutable ref object whose .current property is initialized to the passed argument.
 It’s handy for keeping a mutable object around which doesn’t cause re-renders when updated.
+Keeping a reference to an input element for managing focus, reading values directly for uncontrolled components, or storing the previous state/value.

-### ForwardRef and Refs with Functional Components
+### React.ForwardRef
-Expanding on how **React.forwardRef** can be used in functional components to pass refs down to child components could be insightful.
-This is particularly useful for managing focus, selection, or animations in more complex component compositions.
+A React API that allows you to forward refs from a parent component to a child component.
+This is especially useful in higher-order components or component libraries when the ref needs to be attached directly to a nested child.
+It wraps a component, allowing it to receive a ref that it can then attach to a specific child component or DOM element.
+It’s invaluable for reusable component libraries and managing focus, selection, or animations.

 ### useImperativeHandle
-**Customizing the Instance Value:** Use this hook to customize the instance value that is exposed to parent components when using ref.
-This is useful when you need to expose a specific aspect of a child component to a parent component, especially for managing focus, selection, or animations.
+Works in conjunction with useRef and React.forwardRef to customize the instance value exposed to parent components when they use a ref to access the child component.
+It allows a child component to expose a specific API to anything holding its ref.
+For instance, you might want to expose a focus method without exposing the DOM node itself.

 ### React Fiber
 **Advanced Rendering:** React Fiber represents a significant overhaul of React's core algorithm, introducing capabilities like incremental rendering—splitting rendering work into chunks and spreading it over multiple frames—and prioritizing updates to enhance the application's responsiveness and user experience.